markmytech/MarkMyTech.website/README.md

 ## Running Locally

-### Prerequisites

-- [Node.js](https://nodejs.org/) (v18 or higher recommended)
-- npm (comes with Node.js)

-### Quick Start
+### Quick Start (No Prerequisites Needed)

-For the easiest way to run the website:
+The easiest way to run the website - our scripts will handle everything for you:

 1. **Windows**: Double-click the `run_website.bat` file
 2. **Mac/Linux**: Open Terminal in the project folder and run `bash run_website.sh`

+These enhanced scripts will:
+- Automatically install Node.js if it's not already on your system
+- Install all project dependencies
-These scripts will install all dependencies and start the development server automatically.
+- Start the development server

+You don't need to install anything manually!

 ### Manual Setup